Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Results

 \section{Results}

-Table~\ref{tab:combined_results} shows average F1 scores across five runs (seeds 42, 0, 1, 2, 3) for all model configurations across our CS effectiveness dimensions.
+Table~\ref{tab:combined_results} shows average F1 scores across five runs for all model configurations across our counter-speech effectiveness dimensions.
 We compare BERT baselines, multi-task learning models, and dependency-based architectures (with CS embeddings).
-Dependency\_matrix\_6e consistently achieves the highest average F1 score (0.96), outperforming all the others.
+The dependency-based model \textit{Dependency\_matrix\_6e} consistently achieves the highest F1 score (0.96), outperforming all the others.
 This performance gain is likely due to the use of a learnable dependency matrix that captures the interrelations between dimensions, allowing the model to exploit cross-dimensional dependencies, unlike models that treat the six dimensions independently.
-Statistical tests confirm the results differ significantly, especially between the best model, Dependency\_m.\_6e, and all others (Appendix \ref{app:stat_test}).
-Figure~\ref{fig:dependency_matrix} visualizes the dependency matrix learned by Dependency\_m.\_6e.
-Rows represent influenced tasks, columns represent influencing tasks, with higher values indicating stronger influence.
-Emotional Appeal, for instance, is influenced by Fairness (0.63) and Rebuttal (0.65), while Audience Adaptation is shaped by Clarity (0.98), Rebuttal (0.96), and Fairness (0.84).
-These inter-dependencies help the model to improve its classification performance across dimensions.
-Both multi-task models, Multi-task\_d.
-(0.94) and Multi-task\_u.
-(0.92), outperform the BERT baselines, suggesting that the multi-task framework is more effective, with only a slight performance difference between united and divided.
-Incorporating HS data in Bert\_CS\_HS (0.90) does not significantly improve performance over Bert\_CS (0.91).
-Emotional Appeal remains the hardest dimension to classify, showing the most variation across models.
-In this dimension, dependency-based and multi-task models perform best (up to 0.92 for Dependency\_m.\_6e and Multi-task\_d.), while BERT baselines lag behind (0.67 and 0.62), suggesting that richer architectures better capture emotional cues.
-Audience Adaptation scores above 0.99 in all configurations (Appendix \ref{app:error_analysis}).
+Statistical tests confirm that the results are significantly different.
+A one-way ANOVA test, conducted on the average F1 scores across models, confirms a statistically significant difference in performance (\textit{F} = 12.92, \textit{p} $<$ 0.001), especially between the best model, \textit{Dependency\_matrix\_6e}, and all others (pairwise t-tests between it and each of the other models show statistically significant differences at the 1\% significance level).